MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 The Inbound TLS inspection for resources should be used whenever possible.
 As Application Gateway provides HTTP and HTTPS traffic only, for some scenarios it can't be used - such as SQL or RDP traffic.
 Other services often have their own threat protection options that should be used to provide _verify explicitly_ controls for those services.
 You can review [Security baselines for Azure overview | Microsoft Learn](/security/benchmark/azure/security-baselines-overview) to understand the threat protection options for these services.

-Azure Application Gateway is not recommended to be placed in the hub, and should instead reside in the spoke network or a dedicated virtual network.
+Azure Application Gateway is not recommended to be placed in the hub.
+It should instead reside in the spoke network or a dedicated virtual network.
 See [Apply Zero Trust principles to spoke virtual network in Azure](azure-infrastructure-iaas.md) for guidance to the spoke network, or [Zero-trust network for web applications](/azure/architecture/example-scenario/gateway/application-gateway-before-azure-firewall) for additional general guidance.

 These scenarios have specific certificate considerations.
 You can read more about them in the article on [Azure Firewall Premium certificates](/azure/firewall/premium-certificates).<br>
-Without TLS inspection, Azure Firewall has no visibility into the data that flows in the encrypted TLS tunnel, and so its protection is more limited.
+Without TLS inspection, Azure Firewall has no visibility in the data that flows in the encrypted TLS tunnel, and so not that secure.

 For example, Azure Virtual Desktop does not support [SSL termination](/azure/virtual-desktop/proxy-server-support#dont-use-ssl-termination-on-the-proxy-server).
 You should review your specific workloads to understand how TLS inspection can be provided.